Anita Fabiola: Philanthropy

 Fabiola founded the Fab Girls Foundation with the goal of empowering young girls through providing services like basic education, sanitation, creating HIV/AIDS awareness among others.
 At the start of 2019, she launched a campaign, selling her custom designed calendars in a bid to raise money for her charity.

-Family
+Personal life

 Fabiola married Mark Ronald Mukiibi in a private traditional marriage ceremony known as okugamba obugyenyi in 2022 after his proposal in 2021 in the Maldives.